 Dementia usually occurs in elderly people, although it is not considered a normal effect of aging.
 Some kinds of vascular dementia may be mistaken for Alzheimer’s disease, and the two often occur together.

 What to Expect at Your Provider's Office

-There is no cure for either vascular dementia or Alzheimer’s disease, but there are some medications that may help slow the progression of the disease.
-It is important for both the person with dementia and the person’s caregiver to have a strong support system in place to deal with the emotional challenges of the disease.
+There is no cure for either vascular dementia or Alzheimer's disease.
+But there are some medications that may help slow the progression of these diseases.
+It is important for both the person with dementia and the person's caregiver to have a strong support system in place to deal with the emotional challenges of the disease.